mergebase/usn2json/MALFORMED.md

 Because of these, when matching the subject line:
 - match subject line solely by looking at the starting `Subject: ` part and USN code inside it
+- join the following lines, until
+	- we see a line that doesn't start with a tab, or
-- join the following lines, until we see a line that starts with `Something:`
+	- we see a line that starts with `Something:`

+Ignore the email if:
+- there is more than one pair square brackets, see for example `USN-3199-2`
+- there is no USN code in the subject line (this kind of subject line won't be matched anyway in the first place)

 Then parse the USN code:
 - without looking for square brackets